Example: Define a Condition

 To add another condition line to the statement, return to step 1 and repeat the process until all desired conditions are complete.

-You can delete a line of the condition statement at any time by tapping the Delete () button at the end of the line.
+You can delete a line of the condition statement at any time by clicking the Delete () button at the end of the line.